Hiroreco/enreco-archive/recap-data/glossary/characters/npcs/outsider-entry.md

 After learning his fate and seeing the strength of the heroes firsthand, the Outlander relinquished his role.
 Trusting them with the task of saving the world, he stepped back.
 And they succeeded—slaying the Curse, destroying the Heart of Ruin, and restoring peace.

 But fate, it seemed, was not so easily undone.
 In a cruel twist, the Curse reemerged in its final moments and struck down Princess Iphania.
 The Outlander, devastated by grief, faced judgment once again.
-The mysterious Higher Being, who had been watching from beyond, declared his betrayal of the Collective irreversible.
+The mysterious Higher Being, who had been watching from beyond, declared that his betrayal of the Collective irreversible.
 Imprisonment awaited him still.
 The cycle could not be broken—the Outsider would still be born.

-Now, with the universe at stake, and the truth of the past fully unveiled, the heroes must face their greatest challenge yet: stopping the Outsider once and for all.
+Now, with the universe at stake and the truth of the past fully unveiled, the heroes must face their greatest challenge yet: stopping the Outsider once and for all.